Mephisto405/Unsupervised-Out-of-Distribution-Detection-by-Maximum-Classifier-Discrepancy/README.md

 # Unsupervised Out-of-Distribution Detection by Maximum Classifier Discrepancy
  Reproducing experimental results of OOD-by-MCD [Yu et al. ICCV 2019]

+# *Caution: Work-in-progress
+ There might be some lines of code or comments that I do not quote correctly yet.

+ I will quote them as soon as possible.
+Sorry.

 # Reproduced Results

 # Requirements